bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 Don't forget to specify the directory of Image Harmonization Dataset after `data_dir`.

 Our trained model can be found in [BaiduCloud](https://pan.baidu.com/s/1GlUh660j0LMQaQ3iykaNJQ).
-To test and re-produce the results, run:
+To test and re-produce the results, remember to put the model under `/dih/wo_semantics/model/` and run:

 `python test.py`